Taylor/Maclaurin Series & Power Series of ln(1+x)

 September 18, 2025

-• Engineering: signal processing uses logarithmic series to analyze audio and radio waves
+• Engineering: signal processing employs logarithmic series to analyze audio and radio waves.

-Today we’ll discover how to build the power series for \(\ln(1+x)\) from a geometric series, and we’ll use Maclaurin series to find ridiculously high-order derivatives without actually differentiating!
+We derive the power series for \(\ln(1+x)\) from a geometric series and then apply Maclaurin series to compute high-order derivatives without performing any differentiation.

 Topics Covered